All Episodes

 There is a consensus within the party.

-Uh that there is no one democratic voice.
+There is no one Democratic voice.

-Uh there is uh there's no one Democrat position, she said in an interview with the Washington Post reporters and editors.
+There's no one Democrat position, she said in an interview with the Washington Post reporters and editors.

 This is the biggest backtrack I have ever seen.